SPANISH LANGUAGE CENTER

 Modern History of Chile

-This course provides a general overview of Chile’s modern history, emphasising the political and transformative processes of the nineteenth and twentieth centuries.
-Covering the period from independence to the consolidation of democracy, it addresses crucial issues such as the formation of the nation-state, the development of the liberal system, political and institutional growth, and the emergence of polarised political ideologies.
+This course offers an overview of the modern history of Chile, emphasizing the political and transformative processes of the nineteenth and twentieth centuries.
+The program covers from independence to contemporary democratic consolidation, including topics such as the construction of the nation-state, the liberal system, political and institutional development, and polarized political projects.

 - Level: B2